 It's still September, and every store near me ALREADY HAS THEIR CHRISTMAS DECORATIONS UP!

-I have nothing against the holidays, Mr. President.
+I have nothing against the holidays.
 Peace on Earth and all that stuff.
 But moving them up as if they were being held in another time-zone or alternate universe is getting out-of-hand.
 As far as I know, Christmas hasn't budged in my lifetime.
 And treating every day like it was Christmas (like the stores seem to want me to do) is not helping.

 The well-respected Nick documentary program, The Fairly Oddparents, has carefully researched what would happen if Christmas were held every day (Episode 107, air date 12-12-01 I have kids, OKAY!).
 Their conclusion?
 It would be catastrophic.

 There also seems to be a degree of unintentional discrimination.
-For example, Hanukkah starts almost a week before Christmas this year, but I don't see Hanukkah decorations going up 1 week before the Christmas ones.
-In fact, I haven't seen any at all yet.
+For example, Hanukkah starts several weeks before Christmas this year, but I don't see Hanukkah decorations going up yet.
+In fact, I haven't seen any at all.
 Or Kwanzaa stuff.
 Or Festivus.
 Or New Year's.

 This seasonal perversion extends to other holidays, too.
 I mean, by January 2nd most stores are decked out with Easter junk, and on July 5th the Halloween crap is up.

-So, Mr. President, I propose the following, federally mandated solutions (please note: I'm only including those holidays that retailers love.
+So, if elected, I promise the following, federally mandated solutions (please note: I'm only including those holidays that retailers love.
 Let's face it, not many of us are out there buying gifts for Groundhog day or cards for Columbus day.
 I'm also leaving out local holidays like Delaware Statehood Day, the Montana Huckleberry Harvest Celebration, and the Byron, Illinois, Turkey Testicle Festival).

 Valentine's Day Decorations will NOT be put up until the 3rd week of January.